- From Short Trips to Traveling the World & Living Abroad -

 Whether you are looking for the best coffee shops to study in San Diego or a quiet cafe with wifi to get some work done, check out the list of recommended places below.

-I work remotely and over the past few years I have spent a lot of time working from San Diego.
+I work remotely and over the past few years I have spent a lot of time working from different places in San Diego.

-Some countries and cities are more suitable for these types of people than others and I have to say, San Diego has so many coffee shops to work from plus great co-working options making this a perfect city for remote workers!
+Some cities are more suitable for remote workers and digital nomads than others.
+And I have to say, San Diego has so many coffee shops to work from plus great coworking options making this a perfect city for working remotely!

 From the large number of coffee shops in San Diego, it’s hard to choose just a few top places.